grimlucis/rpg-hack/02-playing/01-playing.md

 Doubt reflects your character's resolve to continue, and is another optional subsystem.
 Some creatures, like angels, attack your resolve instead of your hit points.
-Basically, you have a hidden HP pool called Resolve, calculated the same way HP is, except substituting CHA for CON.
+Basically, you have a hidden HP pool called Resolve, calculated the same way HP is, except substituting CHA for STR.
 When it runs out, you either become an unfriendly NPC, or you replace one of your Convictions.

 ## Spellcasting